pantheon-systems/terminus/README.md

 This is being developed initially to support some engineering and partner edge cases (DevOps shops, Kalabox, proviso), but we hope to make it a solid tool for all command-line and script-savvy developers.

-See the "terminus" section in `drush help` for a list of commands.
+See `drush help --filter=terminus` for a list of commands.

 Quick Demo
 ==========